Scope of horizontal site work

 Shovel-ready delivery for builders

-Shovel ready sites Upstate SC builders expect meet recorded plat, bonded improvements where required, and passed inspections for individual lots.
+Shovel-ready sites that Upstate builders expect meet recorded plat, bonded improvements where required, and passed inspections for individual lots.
 Resproland sequences horizontal work with entitlement close-out so your superintendents can start foundations on schedule.

 Cost and schedule drivers

-Rock, unsuitable soils, long utility extensions, and wet seasons affect cost of horizontal development Upstate SC budgets.
+Rock, unsuitable soils, long utility extensions, and wet seasons affect horizontal development budgets in the Upstate.
 Early geotechnical and utility due diligence during site selection reduces change orders during construction.

 - 1